15 Gifts Newlyweds Don’t Think to Put On Their Registry

 Cast iron skillet

 You can seriously elevate your kitchen fare with a high-quality cast iron skillet.
-It’s naturally non-stick and the ideal vessel for some knock-your-socks-off recipes, this piece of cookware only improves with every use.
-This 12-inch skillet from Calphalon ($24) would make a great starter piece in your growing cookware collection.
+It’s naturally non-stick and the ideal vessel for some knock-your-socks-off recipes (like our best-ever cast-iron dishes).
+This piece of cookware only improves with every use.
+This 12-inch skillet from Calphalon ($50) would make a great starter piece in your growing cookware collection.

 Enough place settings